-15. TERMINATION AND REMEDIES
+17. TERMINATION AND REMEDIES

-a.
-City may terminate this Agreement for convenience by giving at least 10 days written notice to Consultant specifying the termination effective date.
-Upon receipt of such notice, Consultant may continue performance of the Services through the date of termination.
-City shall pay Consultant for all Services actually performed in accordance with this Agreement through the termination effective date.

-b.
-If Consultant materially breaches any term of this Agreement, in addition to any other remedies the City may have at law or equity, the City may:

-(1) Terminate the Agreement by notice to the Consultant specifying the termination effective date;
+- a.
+City or Consultant may terminate this Agreement for convenience by giving at least 30 days written notice to the other party specifying the termination effective date.
+Upon receipt of such notice from City, Consultant may continue performance of the Services through the date of termination.
+City shall pay Consultant for all Services actually performed in accordance with this Agreement through the termination effective date. - b.
+If Consultant materially breaches any term of this Agreement, in addition to any other remedies the City may have at law or equity, the City may: - (1) Terminate the Agreement by notice to the Consultant specifying the termination effective date;

-(2) Retain, and/or recover from the Consultant at no additional cost to the City, the plans, specification, drawings, reports and other design documents and work products prepared by Consultant, whether or not completed;

-(3) Complete the unfinished Services itself or have the unfinished Services completed, and/or;

-(4) Charge Consultant, or deduct from monies that may be due or become due the Consultant under this Agreement, the difference between the cost of completing the unfinished Services pursuant to this Agreement and the amount that would otherwise be due Consultant had Consultant completed the Services in accordance with this Agreement.
+- (2) Retain, and/or recover from the Consultant at no additional cost to the City, the plans, specification, drawings, reports, other design documents, and work product prepared by Consultant, whether or not completed; - (3) Complete the unfinished Services itself or have the unfinished Services completed, and/or; - (4) Charge Consultant, or deduct from monies that may be due or become due the Consultant under this Agreement, the difference between the cost of completing the unfinished Services pursuant to this Agreement and the amount that would otherwise be due Consultant had Consultant completed the Services in accordance with this Agreement.

-16. BINDING EFFECT AND ASSIGNMENT PROHIBITION
+18. BINDING EFFECT AND ASSIGNMENT PROHIBITION

 This Agreement is binding upon City, Consultant, and their successors.
-Except as otherwise provided herein, neither City nor Consultant may assign, sublet or transfer its interest in this Agreement or any part thereof without the prior written consent of the other, and any purported assignment without such consent will be void.
+Except as otherwise provided herein, neither City nor Consultant may assign, sublet, or transfer their interest in this Agreement or any part thereof without the prior written consent of the other, and any purported assignment without such consent will be void.

-17. REPRESENTATIVES
+19. REPRESENTATIVES

 a.
 City representative for purposes of this Agreement will be Jennifer Owen, Special Projects Manager.
-Consultant representative for purposes of this Agreement will be Pamela Patterson, CEO.
+Consultant's representative for purposes of this Agreement will be Mary Anne Petrillo, Chief Executive Officer.
 The parties' designated representatives will be the primary contact persons regarding the performance of the Services.
 The parties intend that their designated representatives will cooperate in all matters regarding this Agreement and in such manner so as to achieve performance of the Services in a timely and expeditious fashion.